CAPTCHA Solving for Native GUI Agents: Automated Reasoning-Action Data Generation and Self-Corrective Training: Experiments

 \subsection{Model Training}

-We follow the training paradigm described in \cref{label:training} to finetune Qwen3-VL-8B-Thinking and Qwen3-VL-32B-Thinking ~\cite{qwen3technicalreport}.
+We follow the training paradigm described in \cref{label:training} to finetune Qwen3-VL-8B-Thinking and Qwen3-VL-32B-Thinking~\cite{qwen3technicalreport}.
+We additionally finetune Qwen3-VL-8B-Instruct and Qwen3-VL-32B-Instruct with the same data and objective.
+For the Thinking models, we retain the native Qwen3-VL reasoning format and supervise CoT traces directly before the action tokens.
+For the Instruct models, we wrap CoT traces with \texttt{<thinking>} tags while keeping all other training settings unchanged.
 Both the reasoning and action losses are weighted equally, with $\lambda_{\text{think}}=\lambda_{\text{act}}=0.5$, and models are trained for a single epoch over approximately $230{,}000$ samples.
-We refer to the resulting models as ReCAP-8B and ReCAP-32B.
+Additional training configuration is provided in Appendix \cref{label:training-setup}.
+We refer to the resulting models as ReCAP-8B (Thinking), ReCAP-32B (Thinking), ReCAP-8B (Instruct), and ReCAP-32B (Instruct).

 \paragraph{Training Data} Our training corpus consists of approximately $150{,}000$ solution trajectories and $10{,}000$ self-correction trajectories generated by our scalable data collection and curation pipeline (\cref{label:data-collection}) with Qwen2.5-VL-72B-Instruct as the expert reasoning model, covering all seven CAPTCHA challenge types evenly.
 To preserve general GUI interaction capabilities, we additionally mix in approximately $50{,}000$ general GUI grounding and interaction trajectories from Aguvis ~\cite{xu2024aguvis} and $23{,}000$ interaction trajectories from AgentNet ~\cite{wang2025opencuaopenfoundationscomputeruse}.
 This combined training set enables the model to acquire CAPTCHA-specific interaction skills while maintaining performance on broader tasks.